Commonwealth Prime Ministers' Conference

 Queen Elizabeth II and Commonwealth leaders, at the 1960 conference, Windsor Castle.

 Commonwealth Prime Ministers' Conferences were biennial meetings of Prime Ministers of the United Kingdom and the Dominion members of the British Commonwealth of Nations.
 Seventeen Commonwealth Prime Ministers' Conferences were held between 1944 and 1969.
-As well, the prime ministers met for a Commonwealth Economic Conference in 1952.
-These series of conferences were a continuation and regularisation of the earlier Imperial Conferences which had been held periodically from 1887 to 1937.
+The prime ministers also met for a Commonwealth Economic Conference in 1952.
+These conferences were a continuation and regularisation of the earlier Imperial Conferences which had been held periodically from 1887 to 1937.
 Since 1971, Commonwealth Heads of Government Meetings have been held.

 Of the seventeen meetings, sixteen were held in London, reflecting then-prevailing views of the Commonwealth as the continuation of the British Empire and the centralisation of power in the British Commonwealth Office (the one meeting outside London, in Lagos, was an extraordinary meeting held in January 1966 to coordinate policies towards Rhodesia).
 Two supplementary meetings were also held during this period: a Commonwealth Statesmen's meeting to discuss peace terms in April 1945, and a Commonwealth Economic Conference in 1952.

 The first British Commonwealth Prime Ministers' Conference was held 1–16 May 1944 in order to coordinate the war effort.
 In attendance were: